 What Signs Indicate You Need a Full Roof Replacement?

-Knowing when to replace your roof can save time, money, and stress.
+replace your roof can save time, money, and stress.
 One common sign is curled, cracked, or missing shingles.
 These issues reduce your roof's ability to protect your home and may signal widespread wear.

 Leaks or multiple points of moisture inside your home are another warning.
 Water damage can lead to structural problems if not addressed with a full roof replacement.